-Secure financing for supervision activities, particularly in the planning of new interventions.
-Ensure supervision is budgeted into all proposals.
+Secure financing for supervision activities, particularly in the planning of new activities and programming.
+Ensure supervision is budgeted into all proposals, including those that are implemented across sectors.

 Screen for important supervisory competencies and/or provide training in effective supervision practice.